This post continues from the Operationalize Your World. Do read it first to get the context.

 Follow the names exactly.
 They are hardcoded in the dashboards.
 Names are Case Sensitive!
 If you do not follow, import will work, but you get hourglass icon.

-Part 1: Policy and Metrics
+Part 1: Super Metrics and Policy

 You must use the following names for the Policy:

 - Tier 1